WSTxda/Lineage-Icons/README.md

 - lineage os for lineage os icons
 - google for google icons
-- few other icons creaters
+- few other icons creators